wilsonmar/wilsonmar.github.io/_posts/2016-10-20-fonts-on-mac-os.md

 {% include l18n.html %}
 {% include _toc.html %}

-I had to install several fonts and throught you'd want to benefit from my experience.
+I had to install several fonts and thought you'd want to benefit from my experience.

+## Fonts folder

+On Kali and other Debian distributions, fonts are installed in folder <tt>/usr/share/fonts/truetype</tt> - so copy .ttf font files there.

 <a name="Brew"></a>